TheIttyBittyGalaxy/gambit/documentation/overview.md

 ### 1.3.3 Property fields

-A property of a construct is a field that is derived from other parts of the game state.
+A property of a entity is a field that is derived from other parts of the game state.
 An example would be if a king is in check in chess.
-They are defined with a pure expression, which is scoped to the construct it is a member of.
+They are defined with a pure expression, which is scoped to the entity it is a member of.

 ```gambit
 static int max_health: 20 // Static field